addy-dclxvi/almighty-dotfiles/README.md

 - My wallpaper handler is Feh.

-- My screenshooter is scrot.
+- My screenshooter is Scrot.
 You will see that my keybind for printscreen is executing scrot.

 - My music player is ncmpcpp & Audacious (only for double click mp3 file, I mainly using ncmpcpp), my media player is VLC.